chbornman/audiofetch/README.md

 # AudioFetch

-A FastAPI-based web application for downloading audio from websites with real-time progress tracking via WebSockets.
+A FastAPI-based web application for downloading audio from websites with real-time progress tracking via WebSockets

 ## Features